-If you’re like most SEOs, you spend a lot of time reading.
+If you’re like most SEOs, you spend a lot of time reading to rank for SEO.
 Over the past several years, I’ve spent 100s of hours studying blogs, guides, and Google patents.
 Not long ago, I realized that 90% of what I read each doesn’t change what I actually do – that is, the basic work of ranking a web page higher on Google.

 For newer SEOs, the process can be overwhelming.

 To simplify this process, I created this SEO blueprint.
 It’s meant as a framework for newer SEOs to build their own work on top of.
 This basic blueprint has helped, in one form or another, 100s of pages and dozens of sites to gain higher rankings.

 Think of it as an intermediate SEO instruction manual, for beginners.